 A departmental challenge exam cannot be used to replace failures or other low grades earned in residence including an “F” (Fail), “I” (Incomplete) or “W” (Withdrawal).

-Expect a letter or email from the department that offered and graded the exam.
-The department will complete the Credit By Examination form, including signatures from the faculty who gave the exam, the department chair (if it is in the major), and the school/college dean.
-When the department forwards the form to the Undergraduate Records Office, the grade is entered, and then the form is sent to the Business Office to charge the student’s account.
+The department will complete the Credit By Examination form, including signatures from the faculty evaluator, the department chair (if it is in the major), and the college dean.
+When the department forwards the form to Records, the grade is entered, and the form sent to the Business Office to charge the student’s account.

-A challenge exam request may be considered during the drop/add period at the beginning of a semester.
-Thereafter, you cannot challenge a course in which are you enrolled.
+A challenge exam request may be approved during the drop/add period at the beginning of a semester.
+Thereafter, you cannot challenge a course in which are you previously enrolled.